investing articles

 • Know the payment patterns.
 A payment pattern is considered an anticipatory payment plan.
 Paying your bill prior to the invoice being sent indicates your company plans ahead and pays ahead of time.
 This is the best responsibility your company can display to get a high score.

-• Know what the Paydex score means.
+• - Know what the Paydex score means.
 If your company has a paydex score of 70, do you know what it means?
-Using the D&B key will help you interpret what the Paydex scores mean.
+Using the Dunn and Bradstreet key will help you interpret what the Paydex scores mean.

 Gaining credit for your company will also help your Paydex score.
 Watch out with how many lines of credit you have open as they can lower your Paydex score.
 It is best to consult a company who does the research on the best lines of credit for your business prior to just signing an agreement.
 If your company cannot pay back the required payment by the due date, do not make a purchase.
 This will be considered financial abuse and will lower your Paydex score.

-If you are new to the D&B paydex score, you may want to visit their website.
-D&B has a lot of information for businesses who are new to the Paydex score.
+If you are new to the Dunn and Bradstreet paydex score, you may want to visit their website.
+Dunn and Bradstreet has a lot of information for businesses who are new to the Paydex score.
 Hiring someone else to do the paperwork is helpful, unless you know how the system works.
 You may have a Paydex number, but you will still need to figure out how to convert the number into working capital or a business loan.

 Business credit is still quite different from personal credit and without proper knowledge, you won't get too far.
 Access to capital can be a significant competitive advantage for your business and a qualified consultant with connections to small business lending companies and alternative funding companies should make you more effective with less time, effort and frustration on your part.